Prof. Dr. Gerhard Röhrle

 • Representation theory

-• Finite Lie type groups
+• Finite groups of Lie type

 • Hyperplane arrangements